metal3-io/metal3-docs/design/hardware-classification-controller/support-for-new-parameters-hwcc.md

 [Issue 56](https://github.com/metal3-io/hardware-classification-controller/issues/56)

-* CPU architecture will be useful if the user wants to have 32-bit or 64-bit processor as per his requirements.
+* CPU architecture will be useful if the user wants to have 32-bit or 64-bit processor as per their requirements.

 * New parameters such as Firmware and SystemVendor will add advantage to identify matched hosts.